 Oliver Bigelow (1759-1817)

-Dr. Oliver Bigelow, surgeon in the American army during the Revolutionary War, left his mark in several states, and is founder of Johnstown, Licking County, Ohio.
+Dr. Oliver Bigelow, a surgeon in the American army during the Revolutionary War, left his mark in several states, and is best known as the founder of Johnstown in Licking County, Ohio.

 Children of Oliver and Esther Harding Bigelow: